-be the \emph{constrained} sets associated with $I$.
-One can think $\bar{\Sset}(I)$ as the sets `explained' by $I$, and we say $\bar{\Sset}(I)$ are the sets associated with the conditional independence $I$.
-Proposition \ref{prop:parametrizing set and independence} shows that a set $S$ is \emph{not} in $\Sset(\G)$ if and only if it is associated with an independence entailed by the graph.
+be the (\emph{constrained}) sets associated with $I$.
+These can be thought of as the set of interactions that are constrained to be zero by $I$, within the margin over $A \cup B \cup C$.
+Proposition \ref{prop:parametrizing set and independence} shows that a set $S$ is \emph{not} in $\Sset(\G)$ if and only if $S \in \bar{\Sset}(I)$ for some conditional independence $I$ entailed by the graph.

 \citet{hu2020faster} has a detailed introduction to the concept of heads and tails, and we recommend it for background reading.
-They prove that Markov equivalent MAGs have the same parametrizing sets.
-We will explain this in more details as we will use this result.
+They prove that Markov equivalent MAGs have the same parametrizing set.
+We will explain this in more detail as we will use this result.